dimitriospantazis/socialvision_GPT_annotations/README.md

 \`\`\`python
 prompt['distance'] = """
    Here are several frames from a video.
 On a scale from 0 to 1, where 0 means physically touching and 1 means very far, how close are the people in this scene?
-Use the entire range, with intervals of 0.1.
-Provide the score as `<score> = X`.
+Provide a score using the entire range, with intervals of 0.1.

    Additionally, please provide a confidence score indicating how certain you are about this distance rating.
-On a scale from 0 to 1, where 0 means very low confidence and 1 means very high confidence, rate your certainty for the provided distance score.
-Provide the confidence score as `<confidence> = Y`.

    Example 1:
    Scene: Two people are sitting side by side on a bench, their shoulders touching.
    Answer: <score> = 0.0
    Confidence: <confidence> = 0.9

    Example 2:
    Scene: Two individuals are standing across a large room, not interacting.
    Answer: <score> = 1.0
    Confidence: <confidence> = 0.95

+   Explain with two sentences why you gave this score and confidence level, especially if the difference is subtle.

-Now, please estimate the score and confidence level for the scene in the provided images:
+   Now, please estimate the score and confidence level for the scene in the provided images and return strictly in a JSON format:
-Answer: <score> =
-Confidence: <confidence> =
+   {
+      "explanation": "",
+      "score": ,
+      "confidence":
+   }
 """
 \`\`\`